 Following the death of her father, Christina Benson (Christina Von Blanc) travels to an isolated chateau for the reading of the will.
 There she is greeted by her cold-skinned Uncle Howard (Howard Vernon), Aunt Abigail (Rosa Palomar), the beautiful Carmenze (Britt Nicholls) and babbling Basilio (Franco himself), none of whom she has met before.
 Her arrival coincides with the unexplained death of her father’s widow, and things continue to unravel from there.
 A local man warns her that the valley to which she has travelled is cursed, she finds dead bats in her bed and stumbles upon one of her newfound ‘family’ – Carmenze – naked, licking blood from another woman’s chest.
 Worse still, she has recurring visions of her dead father, noose around his neck, warning her to leave the chateau.

 Alternately, following the death of her father, Christina Benson travels to an isolated chateau for the reading of the will.
-Suffering a breakdown on arrival, she is admitted to a psychiatric institution where she is haunted by terrible dreams, where her grief manifests itself in images of her dead father, noose around his neck, warning her to leave the chateau.
+Suffering a breakdown on arrival, she is admitted to a psychiatric institution where she is haunted by terrible dreams, where her grief manifests itself in images of a bizarre extended family and her dead father, noose around his neck, warning her to leave the chateau.

 Logic and linear storytelling take a backseat to mood and atmosphere in many of Franco’s best films, and A Virgin Among the Living Dead (1971) is one of Franco’s best films.
 Dreams also tend to play an important role, and the film at hand is punctuated with shots of Christina in bed, causing the viewer to speculate as to whether the events unfolding on screen are entirely as they seem.
 In some respects it’s an outlier though, because while the likes of Succubus (1968), Venus in Furs (1969) and Vampyros Lesbos (1970) offer precedents structurally and thematically, they’re very different tonally, lacking the sense of loss which is almost palpable here.
 At its best Franco’s cinema is daring, it’s exciting (at its worse it’s slapdash, it’s boring) but it’s rarely as emotionally affecting as it is here.